SiceloKayisa/My-Data-Analytics-Projects/Store Location Scraper/README.md

-# End-to-End Data Engineering Pipeline: Store Location Scraper
+# Food Lovers Market Stores Location Scraper

 ## Project Overview
 This task was part of the technical assessment for a Data Analyst Graduate role that I was completing for Lightstone Group.